 Why buy a Killer B Oil Pickup?

 Here at Killer B Motorsport, we are most popular for our Pickups.
-We make 2 different versions, one for the EJ20 and one for the EJ25.
+We make 4 different versions, EJ20, FA20, BRZ, and one for the EJ25.
+We are going to focus on the EJ pickups in this post.
 You might be wondering “What’s sooo special about the Killer B pickup over the OEM one?”
 Well, let me share a little bit of information.

 We’ll start off with a few facts about the OEM pickup…